49LabsAI/SovSeal/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new feature for Lockdrop
+about: Suggest a new feature for SovSeal
 title: "[FEATURE] "
 labels: enhancement
 assignees: ""